avadae/minigin/README.md

 # Disclaimer

-Minigin is, despite its name, not an engine.
+Minigin is, despite perhaps the suggestion in its name, not a game engine.
 It is just a very simple sdl2 ready project.
 But none of the patterns discussed in the course are used (except singleton which use we challenge during the course).
 It is up to the students to implement their own vision for their engine, apply patterns as they see fit, create their game as efficient as possible.

 # Use